Cupra Tavascan

-The Cupra Tavascan is a battery electric compact crossover SUV (C-segment) to be produced by Volkswagen Anhui, a joint venture between Volkswagen (75%) and Chinese company JAC Group (25%), and sold by Cupra, a subsidiary of SEAT.
+The Cupra Tavascan is a battery electric compact crossover SUV (C-segment) produced by Volkswagen Anhui, a joint venture between Volkswagen (75%) and Chinese company JAC Group (25%), and sold by Cupra, a subsidiary of SEAT.

 The concept version was first shown at the 2019 Frankfurt Motor Show.
 In March 2021, it was confirmed that the vehicle would begin production, with the official launch taking place in April 2023.

 The Tavascan is marketed as the Volkswagen ID.
-UNYX (大众与众 (Dàzhòng Yǔzhòng)) in China, with minor cosmetic changes.
+Unyx (大众与众 (Dàzhòng Yǔzhòng)) in China, with minor cosmetic changes.
 In April 2025, the Volkswagen ID.
-UNYX was renamed to Volkswagen ID.
-UNYX 06 (大众与众06 (Dàzhòng Yǔzhòng 06)).
+Unyx was renamed to Volkswagen ID.
+Unyx 06 (大众与众06 (Dàzhòng Yǔzhòng 06)).

 Overview

 Concept car

 The Tavascan is based on the MEB platform designed for electric vehicles of the Volkswagen Group, first used in a production car by the Volkswagen ID.3.
-The SUV has one electric motors on each axle, providing all-wheel drive and a cumulative power of 225 kW.
+The SUV has one electric motor on each axle, providing all-wheel drive and a cumulative power of 225 kW.

 The Tavascan's battery has a capacity of 77 kWh, providing a range of 450 km.